GoOsTT/ARTIC_REST_API/README.md

 - add health and status endpoint
 - set up QA and STG environments with their own db
 - implement proper proper interceptors and middleware
+- hash the password
+- use transactions and 3-4 states for the purchase endpoint